pustike/pustike-inject/README.md

 Roadmap
 -------
-* List Bindings to support multiple bindings for the same key
-* Better Exception handling and error reporting
-* Bug fixes and writing more test cases
+* Writing test cases
 * More detailed documentation and examples
-* Optional bindings and Lazy Injections, as available in [Dagger](https://github.com/google/dagger)

 Other JSR-330 spec Implementations
 ---------------------------------
-The following projects are very widely used:
+The following projects, implmenting this specification, are widely used:
 * [Guice](https://github.com/google/guice) (pronounced 'juice') is a lightweight dependency injection framework.
 And this is also the reference implementation of JSR-330 spec.
 * [Spring Framework](https://github.com/spring-projects/spring-framework) provides a comprehensive programming and configuration model for modern Java-based enterprise applications.

 And there are also many other implementations available, like:
 * [Dagger](https://github.com/google/dagger) is A fast dependency injector for Android and Java.
-* [HK2](https://hk2.java.net) is a light-weight and dynamic dependency injection framework.
+* [HK2](https://github.com/javaee/hk2) is a light-weight and dynamic dependency injection framework.
 * [Commons Inject](https://commons.apache.org/sandbox/commons-inject): This project is not active anymore, but some of Pustike Inject's APIs were initially derived from here.

 License
 -------
-This library is published under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)
+This library is published under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0)
 ```
  Copyright (C) 2016-2017 the original author or authors.